keerthana777z/keerthana777z/README.md

 ## 🧠 About Me

 Hey there!
 I'm **Keerthana AR**

-ComputerScience engineering Student @ VIT Chennai
+ComputerScience Engineering Student @ VIT Chennai

- *“Code is my playground, and logic is my game.”
+ “Code is my playground, and logic is my game.”

 ---